openpickles/authz-control-plane/README.md

 # Centralized Policy Engine

-A centralized authorization system for managing OPA policies and entitlements across microservices.
+A reference implementation of a centralized authorization system for managing OPA policies and entitlements across microservices.
 Built with Spring Boot and React.

 ![Dashboard](https://via.placeholder.com/800x400?text=Policy+Engine+Dashboard)